 A number of non-telecommunications companies operate in the building, the largest is Tommy Hilfiger USA.
 Martha Stewart Omnimedia and Ralph Lauren's Club Monaco US are also prominent tenants.

 51-55 Bethune Street was the headquarters of Bell Telephone Laboratories before that moved to New Jersey.
 Bell Labs used this from 1868 through 1966.
 Chain broadcasting, the vacuum tube, and the transatlantic telephone system were invented here.
 Parts of The Jazz Singer, the first sound movie, were produced here.

 In 1966-1970 it was converted into Westbeth, a complex for artists including subsidized housing and studio and theatre space.

 The High Line, a system of elevated rail lines, ran through the building on the third floor level.

 The High Line, a system of elevated rail lines, ran through the building on the third floor level.
-This picture is from 1936.
+The black and white picture is from 1936.

 85 Tenth Avenue